-Find a Lancashire Aikikai club near you - Lancashire, Merseyside, Manchester.
-See box on this to the right
+Find a Lancashire Aikikai club near you - Lancashire, Merseyside, Manchester, Cheshire and Wexford (IRL).
+Go to the governing body's website (BAB) if we haven't got a club near you.

 We study traditional aikido but there are other styles - choose a club and style that suits you.
 Go and watch or better still turn up to have a go.